17 Day Mt. Everest Base Camp Trek

 The journey continues, climbing gradually yet inexorably until you reach the base camp of the most famous mountain in the world.
 Few people in the world will be able to ever say they have experienced and accomplished what you have – to be at the base of “a larger than life legend” — Mount Everest.

-Trip Highlights: Scenic flight to Lukla, Sherpa home down, monasteries, amazing view of Mt.
+Trip Highlights: Scenic flight to Lukla, Sherpa home town, monasteries, amazing view of Mt.
 Everest, Lhotse, Nuptse, Amadablam, Thamserku.
 Views of Khumbu Ice- Fall, Sherpa village, Tengboche Monastery, Everest Base Camp, Kalapattar and so on.

 Day 1Arrive in Kathmandu or meet our representative in Kathmandu – transfer to hotel.
 Overnight (O/N) Hotel.